-- Fully assembled

-- All wood surfaces coated with a hard finish

-- Pre-warped with warp-anchoring heddles

-- Approximately first 1"-2" of band is pre-woven
+- Fully constructed frame, with feet, 'Fingers Free' shed opener and tensioner knob to be remounted - All wood surfaces coated with a hard finish - Pre-warped with warp-anchoring heddles - Approximately first 1"-2" of band is pre-woven

-- Feet attached

-- "Fingers Free" Shed opener is mounted

-- Warp tensioner is mounted

 Shuttle:

 IMPORTANT!
 Do not remove the attached shuttle just yet - we will want you to keep the shuttle attached to the loom so that you will have it in the right place when we start to guide you to weave.